Kashket: Origins

 Caps of this type were introduced during the early 19th century, as cheap and practical workwear for sailors and factory workers in Europe.
 These became popular among the urban Russian Jewish community in response to the Tsarist authorities banning more traditional Jewish headwear.

-By the mid-19th century, the earlier workman's cap had evolved into the kashket recognisable today, with a narrow crown and a band embroidered with foliage similar to that on a military Kepi.
-Around this time it gained the alternative name of Hamburg cap due to the large number of Russian Jewish immigrants using the Northern German ports as a stopping point on the route to America.
-This hat was worn daily by Hasidic Jewish boys in Britain, Germany, Russia, Poland, and America from the Victorian era until the mid 20th century, but in the present day it is generally restricted to Shabbat and other formal occasions.
+By the mid-19th century, the earlier workman's cap had evolved into the kashket recognisable today, with a narrow crown and a band embroidered with foliage similar to that on a military kepi.
+Around this time, it gained the alternative name of Hamburg cap due to the large number of Russian Jewish immigrants using the Northern German ports as a stopping point on the route to America.
+This hat was worn daily by Hasidic Jewish boys in Britain, Germany, Russia, Poland, and America from the Victorian era until the mid-20th century, but in the present day it is generally restricted to Shabbat and other formal occasions.

 In popular culture

-In the animated film An American Tail, the main character Fievel's trademark hat, given to him by his father, is a blue kasket.
+In the animated film An American Tail, the main character's (Fievel) trademark hat, a blue kashket, is given to him by his father.

 Kashkets were worn by Zero Mostel and Topol as Tevye the Milkman in the stage and film adaptations of Fiddler on the Roof.

+American-Jewish rapper BLP Kosher famously wears a customized kashket, altered to accommodate his wick-style peyos.